 - be able to attend an interview with staff from the Office, if required;

-- have successfully completed a post-secondary degree or diploma (minimum two year program) from a publically-funded PEI post-secondary institution;
+- have successfully completed a post-secondary degree or diploma from a publicly-funded PEI post-secondary institution;

 - possess sufficient English and/or French language ability to perform the job offered;

 - have sufficient financial resources to pay all immigration costs (including travel expenses) for you and your family to be able to establish in PEI; and

 - demonstrate a genuine intention to settle in PEI.

 If you meet the eligibility criteria listed above you must first read the Labour Impact Application Guide then you or your representative must create a profile in the Prince Edward Island Expression of Interest system.
 To create a profile you will be asked to provide a valid email address, and identification information including your passport details.
 Once your account has been verified, you will be able to proceed to complete your profile.
 Applicants can only have one active profile at any one time.